- Activity Level: high

 - Watchdog: very alert

-Jack Russell Mix Breed Profile
+Jack Russell Mix Dog Breed Information

 A Jack Russell Mix is a cross between a Jack Russell Terrier and another dog breed.
 Because a mix can inherit any combination of traits from their parent breeds, it’s important to talk to the breeder about the other breed in the mix.